How-to Guide to Changing Your Name AND Gender

 - File your forms with the court clerk

-Go to court on your court date and take a copy of the papers you filed, along with the Decree Changing Name and Gender (Form NC-230) for the judge to sign.
+If no good cause objection is filed within six weeks, the court will grant the request without a hearing.If an objection is filed and a hearing is set, you will be sent a notice of the court date.
+Go to court on your court date and take a copy of the papers you filed, along with the Decree Changing Name and Order Recognizing Change of Gender and for Issuance of New Birth Certificate (Form NC-230) for the judge to sign.

 - Get your Decree Changing Name and Gender from the court

-If the judge approves your request for a change of name and gender, the judge will sign the Decree Changing Name and Gender (Form NC-230).
+If the judge approves your request for a change of name and gender, the judge will sign the Decree Changing Name and Order Recognizing Change of Gender and for Issuance of New Birth Certificate (Form NC-230).
 Once you get your signed decree, get a certified copy from the court clerk.
-You will need this to change all your legal documents, including your birth certificate and other government-issued identification like your driver’s license.
+You will need this to change your name on your legal documents, including your birth certificate and other government-issued identification like your driver’s license.

 from California Courts